SamuelSwartzberg/flashcardifying_text_temp/ling/temp-change-sound.md

 ### change in e?ic unit

-Alternation⎵change in sound⎵ is phonic change in e?ic unit.
+»⟮Alternation⎵change in sound⎵⟯« is ⟮＿phonic＿⟯ ⟮＿change in e?ic unit＿⟯.

 #### what changes

-Vowel/consonant alternation/gradation is alternation⎵change in sound⎵/gradation where what changes is vowels/consonants.
+»⟮Vowel/consonant alternation/gradation⟯« is ⟮＿alternation⎵change in sound⎵＿/＿gradation＿⟯ where what changes is ⟮＿vowels＿/＿consonants＿⟯.

 #### similation

-##### vowel harmony

-vowel harmony⎵weak⎵ is assimilation which is phonetic mutation of vowels, making them share certain sm phonic features.
-Backness/Round/Height/Tongue root harmony is vowel harmony where the feature being shared is [back]/[round]/[height]/[root] // TODO check if the feature names are right vowel harmony⎵strong⎵ is vowel harmony⎵weak⎵ that is long-distance.

 ##### metaphony

+###### definition

-metaphony is assimilation which is phonetic mutation of vowels. umlaut =syn= metaphony
+»⟮metaphony⟯« is ⟮＿phonic＿⟯ ⟮＿assimilation＿⟯ which is ⟮＿phonetic＿⟯ ⟮＿mutation＿⟯ of ⟮＿vowels＿⟯.
+»⟮umlaut⟯« =syn= ⟮＿metaphony＿⟯

+###### I-mutation

-I-mutation is umlaut where the sound is fronted or raised (made more similar to [i]) when followed by [i] or [j].
+»⟮I-mutation⟯« is ⟮＿metaphony＿⟯ where the sound is ⟮＿fronted＿⟯ or ⟮c_;＿raised＿⟯ when followed by ⟮[i]⟯ or ⟮c_;＿[j]＿⟯.
-Vowel harmony is metaphony
+^i.e. made more similar to [i]

+###### vowel harmony

+»⟮vowel harmony⎵weak⎵⟯« is ⟮＿metaphony＿⟯ to make them ⟮share certain＿ sm phonic features＿⟯.
+»⟮Backness/Round/Height/Tongue root harmony⟯« is ⟮＿vowel harmony＿⟯ where ＿the sm phonic feature＿ being shared is ⟮[backness]/[round]/[height]/[radical]⟯
+»⟮vowel harmony⎵strong⎵⟯« is ⟮＿vowel harmony⎵weak⎵＿⟯ that is ⟮long-distance⟯.

 ##### lenition ＆ fortition